 The focus of the conceptual framework for initial program candidates is preparing reflective facilitators of learning.
 The focus of the conceptual framework for advanced program candidates is preparing accomplished reflective educators.
 The central core conceptions of P-12 Learner, Content knowledge, and effective Pedagogy are encompassed with a context including Technology, Reflection, Diversity, and Dispositions.

-The mission of the teacher education faculty at Buffalo State College is to prepare reflective facilitators of learning (initial programs) and accomplished reflective educators (advanced programs) to meet the challenge of teaching all learners in a complex, technological, global society.
+The mission of the teacher education faculty at Buffalo State College is to prepare facilitators of learning (initial programs) and accomplished educators (advanced programs) who are reflective, innovative, and student-centered.
+We strive to prepare professionals who can meet the challenge of teaching all learners in a complex, technological, global society.
 Teacher education faculty engage their collective expertise in teaching; scholarship and research; and service to the community, college, and profession.
 Faculty value and strive to cultivate a professional climate that promotes teaching excellence, intellectual vitality, and communication through collaboration across programs, among faculty, students, and the larger community.

-The conceptual framework for all teacher education programs at Buffalo State College articulates the unit's vision, ensures coherence across candidates' programs and reflects commitment to prepare candidates to work effectively with all students including students with culturally, linguistically, and ethnically diverse backgrounds and students with disabilities.
+The conceptual framework, which includes unit goals, of all teacher education programs at Buffalo State College articulates the unit's vision, ensures coherence across candidates' programs and reflects commitment to prepare candidates to work effectively with all students including students with culturally, linguistically, and ethnically diverse backgrounds and students with disabilities.

 The teacher education faculty believe that the optimal environment for teacher preparation is one in which college-based and school-based teacher educators collaborate closely on mutually identified and mutually beneficial outcomes designed to improve both the college and school settings.
 The teacher education faculty both recognize and celebrate the diversity which characterizes American educational institutions; furthermore, the faculty are unequivocally committed to preparing educators whose attitudes and professional expertise advance diversity and the diversification of American democratic society.
 Teacher education faculty are committed to the following fundamental premises: (1) that all students can learn; (2) that all students have a right to learn to their greatest potential; and (3) that all students re entitled to an educational environment where teaching and learning are the most valued of all activities.
 Buffalo State intends to build upon its strength in teacher education and its location in the second largest city in the state to play a leadership role in addressing the issues relative to the delivery of quality education in urban settings.
 In support of this initiative, the college will: